Azure/azure-sdk-for-js/sdk/test-utils/recorder/README.md

 ### Skipping tests

 Writing live tests can take considerable time, specially since each time you want to check that everything works fine, you potentially need to run again every test.
-With the test recorder, you can specify what test to run by following Mocha's approach of setting certain tests to `it.only`, and also to skip specific tests with `it.skip`.
+You can specify what test to run by following Mocha's approach of setting certain tests to `it.only`, and also to skip specific tests with `it.skip`.

 If you launch the `recorder` in record mode with some of these changes (and given that you activate the recorder on `beforeEach`), only the files that relate to the changed tests will be updated.
 Skipped tests won't update their recordings.